How to Find Leads for Your Janitorial Business

 You may want to try one digital advertising channel (ie, Facebook ads, paid Google search ads, etc.) and one traditional/local channel (ie. newspaper ads, flyers, bus ads, etc.) to start.

 If it seems like a channel isn’t working, try tweaking the message or visuals before abandoning that channel.
 It could just be that you haven’t quite found a message that resonates with your audience.

-This course on Udemy is a great exmaple: https://www.udemy.com/digital-advertising-marketing-101/
+This course on Udemy is a great example: https://www.udemy.com/course/digital-advertising-marketing-101/

 Step 2: Monitor & Measure Your Ad Performance